 and except in accordance with such licence and authority.

-(2) Any person who commits any contravention of this section shall be guilty of an offence and liable to a penalty not exceeding $100.
+Penalty for this subsection: a fine of $20 000.

+[(2) deleted]

 (3) In any proceedings for an offence against this section the prosecution need not negative any of the matters specified in subsection (1)(e), (f) or (g), but it shall lie on the accused to prove any of those matters on which he relies.

 (4) This section shall apply whether the money or goods are collected or attempted to be collected solely for any charitable purpose or partly for any charitable purpose and partly for any other purpose.